15 Creative Optometry Website Design Ideas

 3. Use Video Animations to Create a Memorable User Experience

-Some people are not familiar with video animations, but they are an attractive addition to your website design.
+Some people are unfamiliar with video animations, but they are an attractive addition to your website design.
 Adding movement to an image on your website can capture users’ eyes and make them more interested in what they are looking at.
 Below are some video animation ideas you can explore for your eye care website:

 • Related Symptoms of Different Eye Conditions